Smoky Tandoori Oven

 Some tandoor-cooked dishes are flatbread, roasted cashews, corn and cottage cheese paste stuffed potatoes, chicken and chicken tikka, kalmi kabab, and somosa.
 Tandoori marinade is made out of yogurt with its natural acidity and thick consistency.
 The meat is marinated and rubbed with a great combination of spices and produces the striking red color if ground annatto seeds are used; yellow if saffron or ordinary turmeric powder is used.
 Other traditional flavors come from ginger, garlic, coriander powder, cayenne pepper, and garam masala, a mix of spices.

 Like many great dishes, tandoori is actually a cooking method that has become synonymous with the food that is prepared.
 If you’re having tandoori chicken, then you know how it has been cooked.

 Perfect Tandoori in Bellevue

 Want to eat tandoori dishes but don’t have the tandoori oven?
 Your backyard grill might do the same job as well.
-Or better, why not drop by MokSha, your Bellevue Indian restaurant and dine on perfect tandoori sizzlers and kebabs.
-We roast our dishes at 500 degrees F in the direct heat of a traditional tandoori oven, served on a pepper and onion salad.
+Or better, why not drop by MokSHA in Bellevue and dine on perfect tandoori sizzlers and kebabs.
+We roast our dishes at high temperatures in the direct heat of a traditional tandoori oven.
 It doesn’t get any better than that.